•

 Redirect chains and loops are so vicious because they're super easy to overlook.
 The only way to avoid them is to consistently keep track of your redirects.

-How to avoid redirect chains: You can quickly audit your site for 301 and 302 redirect chains with WebSite Auditor.
+How to avoid redirect chains: You can quickly audit your website for 301 and 302 redirect chains with WebSite Auditor

-If you find a redirect chain, fix it by redirecting the initial page to the destination page directly.
+3. If you find a redirect chain on your website, resolve this internal redirection issue it by redirecting the initial page to the destination page directly.
 If for some reason you can’t redirect from the initial page to the final directly, try to reduce the number of redirects in a chain as much as possible.

 Though Google understands that you might have used 302 by mistake and can treat it like 301 over some time, you can’t know how much time it will take.
 And time is money.